Our experts have ranked 150+ telescopes

 Next, you install the truss poles at four locations on the mirror box.
 The truss poles come in pairs, so they stay together reasonably well in transport.
 If you use the same poles at the same locations, you can reasonably maintain collimation when taking down and setting up the telescope.
 The poles are attached with easy-to-use thumbscrews.

-Next, the upper tube assembly is attached to the top of the 4 truss poles, also with thumbscrews.
+Next, the upper tube assembly is attached to the top of the four truss poles, also with thumbscrews.
 At this point, the actual assembly is complete.

 Then comes the collimation of the mirrors.
-A great feature found in the Explore Scientific line of truss telescopes is that the primary mirror is collimatable from the front of the telescope.
+A feature found in the Explore Scientific line of truss telescopes is that the primary mirror is collimatable from the front of the telescope.
 This means that you no longer have to reach to the back of the telescope, risking bumping it, and walk back and forth between the eyepiece and the mirror box.
-Instead, the ES dob includes a tool to collimate the telescope from the eyepiece, so you do not have to reach down to the mirror cell.
-This, along with the large knobs on the secondary, makes it very easy to collimate this telescope.
-After you collimate, you are all good to go.

 Alternative Recommendations